firebuild/firebuild/src/common/fbb/README_FBB.txt

     fbbns_builder_foo_set_mystringarray(&bldr, c_string_array);

 Setter - generic version.
-Takes the length, and a getter "item_fn" callback function that has to return the value for any valid index.
+Takes the length, and a getter "item_fn" callback function that has to return the value for any valid index and also the length if the given pointer is non-NULL.
 The callback won't be called with out-of-bounds index.
 This method can work as an adaptor between FBB and any data structure the caller might have:

-    const char *mystemfn(fbb_size_t index, void *user_data) {
+    const char *mystemfn(fbb_size_t index, void *user_data, fbb_size_t *len_out) {
+      if (len_out != NULL) {
+        *len_out = 4;
+      }
       if (index == 0) return "this" else return "that";
     }